- Home

 Temporary soft prostheses

-Temporary soft prostheses tend to be made with foam, fibre fill or fleece.
-In the first couple of weeks or months after surgery you will be given a temporary prosthesis to wear.
-Some women continue wearing a soft prosthesis at night-time.
+These tend to be made with foam, fibre fill or fleece.
+In the first couple of weeks or months after surgery, you will be given a temporary prosthesis to wear while you heal.
 Another option is to use the temporary soft prosthesis with a knitted cotton cover called a knitted knocker, which often includes the shape of a nipple.

-To request a knitted knocker, visit Knitted Knockers Australia.
-You may find some temporary prostheses more comfortable than others.
-Talk to your breast care nurse or fitter (see My Care Kit).
+To order a knitted knocker, visit Knitted Knockers Australia.
+You may find some temporary prostheses are more comfortable than others.
+Your breast care nurse can organise a temporary soft prosthesis for you (see My Care Kit).
+Once the area has healed, you can continue to wear the soft prosthesis at night-time.

 Permanent breast prostheses

-Permanent breast prostheses for long-term use are mostly made from medical grade silicone gel.
+These are usually used long term and are mostly made from medical grade silicone gel.
 Silicone is a non-toxic manufactured substance that is heat-resistant and rubbery.
 If a prosthesis tears or punctures, the silicone can’t be absorbed by the skin.

 Most permanent prostheses are weighted to feel similar to your remaining breast (if only one breast has been removed), but lightweight styles are also available.
 Some prostheses include a nipple outline, or you can buy a nipple that attaches to the prosthesis.